mgrube753/bachelor-thesis/30_documentation/sampling.md

     - Helper functions to locate the original file path of a sampled question and determine its source type for renaming.

 - `rename_samples(samples, csv_path, output_path)`:
-    - Reads the generated CSVs and, for each sampled question, creates a new anonymized filename (e.g., `001_script_2.txt`).
+    - Reads the generated CSVs and, for each sampled question, creates a new anonymized filename (e.g. `001_script_2.txt`).
     - Copies the files to the `80_samples_renamed` directory, making them ready for manual review without revealing the LLM or other sensitive details.

 - `main()`: